-This product outputs a signal to distinguish the type of the alarm when an alarm is generated.
+This product outputs a signal to establish which type of alarm has been generated.
 Alarms are classified into 5 groups.
-When an alarm is generated, it is output in "OUT0" to "OUT3".
-Table below shows the combination of the alarm group and remote IO signal output ("OUT0" to "OUT3").
+When an alarm is generated, it is output using "OUT0" to "OUT3".
+The table below shows the combination of alarm groups and remote IO signal output ("OUT0" to "OUT3").

-A1 Signal
+Signal

 Alarm group ALARM OUT0 OUT1 OUT2 OUT3

 Alarm group B ON OFF ON OFF OFF

 Alarm group C ON OFF OFF ON OFF

 Alarm group D ON OFF OFF OFF ON

 Alarm group E ON OFF OFF OFF OFF